drvinceknight/Nashpy/docs/discussion/normal-form-games.rst

 **************

 Suppose two birds of prey must share a limited resource.
 The birds can act like a hawk or a dove.
-Hawks always fight over the resource to the point of exterminating another hawk (both hawks get a utility value of 0) and/or take a majority of the resource from a dove (the hawk gets a utility value of 3 and the dove a utility value of 1).
+Hawks always act aggressively over the resource to the point of exterminating another hawk (both hawks get a utility value of 0) and/or take a majority of the resource from a dove (the hawk gets a utility value of 3 and the dove a utility value of 1).
 Two doves can share the resource (both getting a